The Law

 (2) refusing to supply for specified reasons (eg, because purchaser refuses to agree to a conditional supply).

-Specific conduct captured includes:
+Specific conduct captured as exclusive dealing includes:

 (1) Supplying on condition as to acquisition or re-supply (s 47(2)).
 This captures various forms of full line forcing.
 Thus, for example, it is exclusive dealing to supply goods or services on the condition that the recipient will not (or will not except to a limited extent) acquire goods or services directly or indirectly from a competitor.
 It also captures supplying on conditions as to re-supply - including customer and territorial restrictions (eg, supplying on condition that the acquirer will not re-supply to particular person or in particular places)